Islandora/islandora_bagit/README.txt

 BagIt (https://wiki.ucop.edu/display/Curation/BagIt) is a specification for packaging content and metadata about that content into a format that can be shared between applications.
-This module provides a "BagIt" tab for nodes that allows the packaging of the node and any files attached to the node into a Bag.
+This module provides a "BagIt" tab for nodes that allows the packaging of the datastreams in an Islandora (http://islandora.ca/) objects.

 Installation
 ============